Comparing Arphie vs. Responsive in 2025

 Before switching platforms, get answers to these questions from your actual team:

-1. Content audit: How many of our current responses are actually used in the last 12 months?
-(Average: only 60% of stored responses get used)
+1. Content audit: How many of our current responses are actually used?

 Getting Started: Practical Next Steps